It was the third time this month a long-time customer was left on hold for over 20 minutes while trying to resolve a billing issue.

 By doing this, agents will be able to complete their work sooner and accurately.
 This also adds to their skillset.

-As a result, this will increase their satisfaction with the company and they will likely to stay with the firm for a longer period.
+As a result, this will increase their satisfaction and brand sentiment and they will likely to stay with the firm for a longer period.

 Use Enthu.AI to monitor your agents-customer conversations.